frankshearar/Home/Package-Signatures-Technical-Details.md

         1. Verify that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp applies.
         1. Verify that the timestamp hash and signature algorithms are [supported](#SupportedAlgorithms).
         1. Verify that the timestamp certificate satisifies [minimum requirements](#CertificateMinimumRequirements).
-        1. Create an additional certificate store consisting of:
-            * certificates in the `SignedData.certificates` collection
+        1. Create an additional certificate store consisting of certificates in the `SignedData.certificates` collection.
-            * certificates in the timestamp signature's `signing-certificate` [[RFC 2634](https://tools.ietf.org/html/rfc2634)] or `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] attributes, if present
-        1. Using the additional certificate store from step 5.ii.e, build a chain for the timestamp signing certificate with the `id-kp-timeStamping` EKU.
+        1. Using the additional certificate store from the previous step, build a chain for the timestamp signing certificate with the `id-kp-timeStamping` EKU.
+        1. Verify the `signing-certificate` [[RFC 2634](https://tools.ietf.org/html/rfc2634)] or `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] attribute.
         1. Retrieve the timestamp's generalized time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.
 If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
 If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy [[RFC 3628](https://tools.ietf.org/html/rfc3628#section-5.2)], use an accuracy of 1 second.
 Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC 3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits in variables `TimeStampLowerLimit` and `TimeStampUpperLimit`, respectively.